Chris Bey

-Chris Bey (born February 13, 1996) is an American professional wrestler currently signed with Impact Wrestling, where he is a former one-time X Division Champion and current one-time World Tag Team Champion.
+Daquan Christopher Johnson-Bey (born February 13, 1996), better known by the ring name Chris Bey, is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), but has been on hiatus due to a broken neck that he suffered in October 2024.
 He is also known for his work on the independent scene.
-He has also made appearances for New Japan Pro-Wrestling, where he is a current member of Bullet Club.
+He has also made appearances for New Japan Pro-Wrestling, where he was a member of Bullet Club.

 Professional wrestling career

-Independent circuit (2017–2021)
+Independent circuit (2017–2024)

+Chris Bey began his wrestling career at Future Stars of Wrestling (FSW) in Las Vegas under the name Chris Strong.
+Here he trained under Disco Inferno, Kenny King, Sinn Bodhi FKA Kizarny, and Kevin Kross aka Karrion Kross.
+Shortly after beginning training Bey made his debut at Big Valley Wrestling in a tag match with partner Heck Dynamite where they would be known as “Dynamite Strong”.

 In late 2017, Bey would start wrestling for PCW Ultra and in his debut match, he defeated Adrian Quest.
 Then a month later on October 6, he would defeat Hammerstone before going on a three-match losing streak in the promotion.
-During his brief losing streak, Bey would lose to the likes of Jake Atlas and A. C. H.
+During his brief losing streak, Bey would lose to the likes of Jake Atlas and A. C. H. Bey made his WWE debut as an enhancement talent on the October 11, 2019, episode of 205 Live where he lost to Ariya Daivari.